 Why Is The First Year Of Marriage Hard?

 The first year of marriage is considered the hardest.
-It is because for all these years, you have got used to a particular lifestyle.
-You have your own set of routines and a pace of life.
+More so because you are used to living in a particular lifestyle as singles for so many years.
 After marriage, everything changes.
-You move in and share your life with a new person.
-You have to adjust to each other’s tastes, preferences, habits, and lifestyles.
+You move in and share your life with a new person, hence you have to adjust and compromise with each other’s tastes, preferences, habits, and lifestyles.
 Often, it can cause initial hurdles in your life.

 Understanding the various problems you may encounter in the first year of your marriage can prove beneficial in this case.
 Let’s take a look.